ACTG 610: PASS-THROUGH ENTITIES

 Derivatives are some of the world’s most liquid and largest securities, playing a role in many investment portfolios.
 Their use has fundamentally changed asset and liability management.
 This course is intended to provide an understanding of various risks that corporations face, practical aspects of how these risks are managed, and the tools and instruments that are available to deal with them.
 The class looks at the role of the derivatives in risk management and uses and pricing of derivatives along with options, futures, swaps, and value-at-risk.
 By the end of the course, students understand the intuition and mechanics of equity derivatives, assess the values and risks of derivatives, comprehend innovations in derivative markets, and appreciate how these tools can assist managers’ ability to make better decisions.

-All EMF members are analysts.
+All investment fund members are analysts.
 Analysts monitor the condition and activity of their assigned industry, region, and individual securities within the industry and region.
 Each analyst is responsible for the following:

 - Monitoring the performance of his or her companies;